 ~ Elizabeth is a holistic, creative writer and blog mentor for life and health coaches.
 Her work has been featured on sites like Tiny Buddha, Olyvia, The Branded Solopreneur, and Cameron Diaz’ blog.

-To answer your question, my favorite type of blog post is an in depth pillar post.Click To Tweet I've found that the way to best stand out in any field online is to create remarkable posts that go way above and beyond the run of the mill vanilla variety that don't build trust nor help the reader solve a particular issue.
+To answer your question, my favorite type of blog post is an in-depth pillar post.Click To Tweet I've found that the way to best stand out in any field online is to create remarkable posts that go way above and beyond the run of the mill vanilla variety that doesn't build trust nor help the reader solve a particular issue.